 You’ve spent months pouring your heart and soul into the development of a product or service offering that you’re sure will change the world… or, at least, the industry and customers you serve.
 Perhaps you’re asking yourself, “Now what?”
 With all the noise in the services ecosystem, it takes more than a great product to make waves.
 Thoughtful planning and strategy is required for a successful launch.

 Here are four common pitfalls to avoid when rolling out a new service offering:

 Assumption #1: The Product is Perfect

-When it comes to launching a new service, assumptions can be your worst enemy.
+When it comes to rolling out a new service offering, assumptions can be your worst enemy.
 To combat this, define a process that evaluates your expectations to achieve better results.
 Regardless of the initial design, customer feedback and user experience could change the final service offering.

 Assumption #2: The Whole Team is On the Same Page